 Outdoor Home Learning

-Now we can go outside for longer it is a perfect time to explore the outdoors.
+Even though it is quite chilly (and often wet) at the moment, it is still a great time to explore the outdoors.
 In this section are some activities and 'Spotter Sheets' or identification sheets to help you do just that.
-However, don't forget you must still stay a safe distance away from people outside your own family.
+However, don't forget you must still stay a safe distance away from people outside your own family and wrap up warm!

 Your teachers would love to hear about any of the activities you do through your class emails.